That NLP Lie-Detector myth (1)

 Can you use NLP to tell if someone is lying?

-Yet it is one of the common myths about NLP i.e. that you can use it to tell if someone is lying - simply by watching their eyes
+Yet this is one of the common myths about NLP i.e. that you can use it to tell if someone is lying – simply by watching their eyes

 And the belief that you can use the NLP Eye Movement Patterns as a sort of ‘instant lie detector’ is something that comes up in just about every NLP Core Skills workshop that we run.